151 Hillside Avenue

 The mission of the Behavioral Health Program is to enrich the lives of the residents we serve by providing holistic, interdisciplinary behavioral health services in a safe, dignified, therapeutic setting that serves to empower program participants to reach their highest level of personal independence and wellness.

-Although we provide a wide cross section of programs and services, our behavioral programs are signature programs for iCare Health Network in New England.
+Although we provide a wide cross-section of programs and services, our behavioral programs are signature programs for iCare Health Network in New England.
 Often we are considered the only long term care provider capable of caring for this specific subset of complex patients.

 The primary program goal is to facilitate a successful re-integration into the most appropriate and independent setting possible.